UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 >
 > > ## Answers
 > >
-> > First we need to make sure that the `BicyclesHo` attribute is a
+> > First we need to see what kind of attribute `BicyclesHo` is and
-> > factor and check how many levels it has.
+> > and check how many unique values it has.
 > >
 > >
 > > ~~~